MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/repair-linux-vm-using-ALAR.md

 ---
 title: Repair a Linux VM automatically with the help of ALAR
-description: This article describes how to autorepair a non-bootable VM with the  Azure Linux Auto Repair scripts (ALAR).
+description: This article describes how to autorepair a nonbootable VM with the  Azure Linux Auto Repair scripts (ALAR).
 services: virtual-machines-linux
 documentationcenter: ''
 author: malachma